RaquelCouto/Msc-L10N-Trainer/README.md

-# Localization and Internationalization Testing: A Systematic Mapping Study
+# A Systematic Mapping Study on Localization and Internationalization Testing
-Replication package of 'Localization and Internationalization Testing: A Systematic Mapping Study'
+Replication package of 'A Systematic Mapping Study on Localization and Internationalization Testing'

 ## Replication package content